kavanpancholi/node-express-mongo-boilerplate/README.md

 ## Node Express Mongoose Passport Boilerplate

-A boilerplate application for building web apps using express, mongoose and passport.
+A boilerplate application with basic CRUD for building web apps using express, mongoose and passport.

 ## Usage